-No doubt about it, it has been a long road for everybody.
+No doubt about it, it has been a long road.
 Sitting in a bustling cafe amidst a busy cityscape, or attending a packed concert with all your closest friends, seem like things of a distant life, unfamiliar to most of us in Europe and further afield right now.
 Although, it does now appear that the end of this global pandemic could be within reach.
 This near end comes thanks to a series of vaccination trials like never seen before, from global healthcare giants, Pfizer, Moderna, and AstraZeneca in conjunction with universities and centres for immunology and public health.

 Where everything currently stands